th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 ## Executive Summary

-This document provides an exhaustive analysis of how different implementations handle AABB (Axis-Aligned Bounding Box) tree child index encoding in BWM (Binary WalkMesh) files, with special focus on Andastra's approach compared to other implementations and the original game engine.
+This document provides an exhaustive analysis of how different implementations handle AABB (Axis-Aligned Bounding Box) tree child index encoding in BWM (Binary WalkMesh) files.
+The analysis compares the game engine (swkotor.exe/swkotor2.exe), mainstream engine rewrites (reone, xoreos), tool implementations (kotorblender, KOTORMax, KAurora), and Andastra's codebase (PyKotor and its 1:1 C# port Andastra.Parsing).

-**Key Finding**: Andastra's Runtime does NOT read AABB data from BWM files - it generates AABB trees on-the-fly.
-However, Andastra's Writer (which generates files that other tools and the game engine read) was incorrectly writing 1-based indices instead of 0-based indices, causing a critical walkability bug.
-This has been fixed in both Python (PyKotor) and C# (Andastra.Parsing) code.
+**Critical Finding**: The game engine expects 0-based array indices for AABB child nodes.
+PyKotor (and its 1:1 C# port Andastra.Parsing) was incorrectly writing 1-based indices, causing complete player immobility.
+This has been fixed.

+**Key Clarification**: Andastra.Parsing is a direct 1:1 port of PyKotor's Python codebase.
+They share the same code logic, same bug, same fix - they are not separate implementations.
+The bug existed in both because they are the same codebase translated to different languages.

 ---